Solutions

 Although population growth in the 20th and 21st centuries has skyrocketed, it can be slowed, stopped and reversed through actions which enhance global justice and improve people’s lives.
-Under the United Nations’ most optimistic scenario, a sustainable reduction in global population could happen within decades.
+Under the United Nations’ most optimistic scenario, a sustainable reduction in the world’s population could happen within decades.

 We need to take many actions to reduce the impact of those of us already here – especially the richest of us who have the largest environmental impact – including through reducing consumption to sustainable levels, and systemic economic changes.